 The first step was to develop a vegetative layer that placed the prevalent cover types into a high, moderate, low or inflammable category.
-This was overlain with a map of the historical fire occurrence for the county for the past 11 years.
+This was overlain with a map of the historical fire occurrence for the county.
 This created a good representation of where fires traditionally occur and what their potential for growth would be.
 The third factor incorporated was the location of structures by parcel.
 This helped identify where the priorities, in terms of life and property, for protection existed.
-This composite map gave Fire Logistics a basis for their recommendations to Chouteau County for focusing prevention, protection and fuels modification efforts in the areas where they would be of most benefit.
+This composite map gave Fire Logistics a basis for their recommendations to Cascade County for focusing prevention, protection and fuels modification efforts in the areas where they would be of most benefit.